How to Become a Doctor in Four Simple Steps

 If you do everything required and are accepted into medical school you have completed one of the biggest hurdles and there are now only a few steps to become a doctor left.
 Once admitted to medical school you’ll finally get the answer to how long is medical school while learning about science and medicine through these subjects taught in medical school.

-Traditionally, the first two years of medical school curriculum are classroom based and involve learning the basic sciences.
+Traditionally, the first two years of medical school curriculum and grades are classroom based and involve learning the basic sciences.
 The first year of medical school is devoted to learning about normal/healthy body systems, while the second year of medical school covers pathophysiology and everything that can go wrong with the human body.

 Once years one and two are completed you will take the USMLE Step I, for our purposes we’ll say it is equivalent to the MCAT in regards to the fact it will test your comprehension of the first two years of medical school and your score will be used to evaluate you when applying to residencies.